 Richman Brothers was sold to the F.W.
 Woolworth Company of New York in 1969.
 1 14

-On May 15, 1990, 15 Woolworth announced that it was closing it’s Cleveland factory, leaving 375 jobless.
+On May 15, 1990, 15 Woolworth announced that it was closing its Cleveland factory, leaving 375 jobless.
 5 Rumours had spread among the workers of its potential closing after Woolworth opened a new plant in Carrollton, Georgia.
-A distribution centre, which employed 80 people, would continue to operate in the East 55th Street facility.
+A distribution center, which employed 80 people, would continue to operate in the East 55th Street facility.

 The closure of the flagship factory mirrored the decline of the textile industry in Cleveland, which peaked with 6,100 employees in 1979.
 15 By 1990, it had been pared down to 3,200.